Contact

 • the law of another country may apply

-The applicable law can influence:
+The applicable law influences, among other things:

 • the duration and amount of spousal maintenance

-• the operation of prenuptial agreements
+• the division of assets and the operation of prenuptial agreements

 • pension rights